Safety First.

 My jobs and life find me at the computer a lot.
 Knife making has let me work with my hands in a therapeutic way.
 I have seen some blood, scars and deep gouges.
 And epoxy! - God have mercy the epoxy (and dust) gets everywhere.
 I do have to say it is a completely dirty endeavor.
 I have never been so dirty all the time!
 My hands and finger nails are always grubby and grungy looking.
 But it's been worth it.
 And it's been fun.
 I'm just a third grader in the hierarchy of knife making.
 My advice: Get off the computer or the phone and make something with your hands.

 My first knife was pitiful.
 It was an abject failure.
 Very slowly I made my way towards crafting a decent knife that I would not be ashamed of.
 A few mild successes buttressed my bruised ego and I began to think I might eventually get there.
 Knives #8 and #9 gave me hope.
 And then I hit a brick wall.
 So many failures....
 I came to the conclusion that I was being too cautious when grinding bevels.
 I’d go through the process of angle-grinding a 2" by 12" slab of 1095 steel (on my Jet 2x42 grinder) and then at the belt grinder I would go almost catatonic.
 The scraggly shard that barely looked like a knife was staring at me.
 It didn’t want me to go any further - or so I thought.
 I had worked hard to give it form.
 I didn't want to make a mistake grinding it to become a knife.
 I had to get around this mental block.
 I thought about it for a while and came up with an idea.
 Like a kid on the high diving board, I had to just psyche myself out and jump into the pool - I had to grind with mad abandon.
 Damn the torpedoes - full speed ahead!
 Well, I did just that and I found I was able to get a good bevel when I was “loose in the brain” like this.
 Reasonably nice looking knives did finally begin to emerge from my knife shop.
-And this was especially true when I got a proper grinder - a 2x72 from Ameribrade.
+And this was especially true when I got a proper grinder - a 2x72 from Ameribrade

 (August-October 2023 - UPDATE: I bought an EvenHeat LB 22.5 heat treat oven.
 Much reduced scale issues and forge marks.
 In addition to 1095 and 80CRV2, I am working in various stainless steels now.)

 My work is certainly not comparable to a more seasoned knife maker's work.
 But I do have a select few knives for sale and they really aren't that expensive.
-A few of my early knives have a bit of forge scale, stray marks and dings from production but I think it gives them character.
+My early knives have a bit of forge scale, stray marks and dings from production but I think it gives them character.
 My style is still evolving but lately I have found what I consider my look for this craft.
 Truly - I never intended to sell any knives.
 As a matter of fact - it was my original intention to keep them all - not unlike "The Mad Potter of Mississippi" George E. Ohr.
 He didn't sell many of his works but he was happy just keeping his "mud babies" to himself.
 I think there's a kernel of honor in that.

 The names for each knife were mostly dreamed up by my wife.
 She has a tiny head but a really big brain.
 Got any advice or questions?
 Hit me up on the Contact page.